-Are pizza restaurants safe for gluten free?
-If you love pizza, it is hard to be gluten free.
-Ordering a gluten free pizza at any restaurant can lead to stomach pain and other symptoms if you can’t eat gluten.
+Are pizza restaurants safe for people on a gluten-free diet?
+If you love pizza, it is hard to be gluten-free.
+Ordering a gluten-free pizza at any restaurant can lead to stomach pain and other symptoms if you can’t eat gluten.
+Preventing cross-contamination with gluten at a pizza place will definitely be tricky.

-Here are some great things to know when you dine out so that you can make sure that the gluten free pizza restaurant is safe.
+Here are some great things to ask the restaurant when you dine out so that you can make sure that the gluten-free pizza restaurant is safe.

-Is a pizza restaurant safe for gluten free?
+Is a pizza restaurant safe for people who are gluten-free?

-I have spoken to a lot of pizza restaurants touting gluten free pizza lately.
+I have spoken to many pizza restaurants touting gluten-free pizza lately.
 You may have seen my post about the Top Ten Crazy Things Restaurants Have Said To Me.
-Pizza is tricky, and it is even harder to create a safe way to prepare and cook gluten free pizzas!
+Pizza is tricky, and creating a safe way to prepare and cook gluten-free pizzas is even harder!

 Cross-contamination is a huge issue in restaurants.
-A lot of restaurants are trying to accommodate gluten free diners the right way, but a lot of restaurants are NOT doing it the right way.
+Many restaurants are trying to accommodate gluten-free diners the right way, but many restaurants are NOT doing it the right way because they do not know how to keep their diners safe.

-Are you tired of getting sick from eating out at a restaurant that either has a gluten free menu or indicates gluten free items on their menu?
+Are you tired of getting sick from eating out at a restaurant with either a gluten-free menu or indicating gluten-free items on their menu?
 Getting glutened is a miserable feeling.

-I am here to tell you that there is probably no such thing as a 100% gluten free pizza unless you either buy it from a place with a dedicated gluten free kitchen, or make it at home.”
+I am here to tell you that there is probably no such thing as a 100% gluten-free pizza unless you either buy it from a restaurant with a dedicated gluten-free kitchen and oven, or make it at home.”

 It is just too difficult for a pizza restaurant to prevent cross-contamination.
 Flour is in the air, on the counters, on the pizza tins and screens used for baking, and in the pizza ovens.
 Can you find a pizza that is close, under the new 20 ppb rule?
-You can, but the majority of gluten free pizzas in restaurants are NOT Celiac safe.
+You can, but most gluten-free pizzas in restaurants are NOT Celiac-safe.

 a baked pizza in a box

-Gluten free people have a varying degree of sensitivity to gluten.
-Some people can’t tolerate any gluten, and others can handle trace amounts.
-You need to know where you fall on this spectrum and determine if a pizza restaurant is taking the right precautions to prevent you from getting sick.
+Gluten-free people have varying degrees of sensitivity to gluten.
+Some can’t tolerate any gluten, and others can handle trace amounts.
+You need to know where you fall on this spectrum to determine if a pizza restaurant is taking the right precautions to prevent you from getting sick.

-6 questions you need to ask before you order that gluten free pizza:
+Six questions to ask before you order that gluten-free pizza:

-2. Do they prepare your gluten free pizzas in a separate area of the kitchen, away from where they make regular pizzas?
-If not, is the area cleaned, and or a liner put down to prevent cross-contamination?
+2. Do they prepare your gluten-free pizzas in a separate area of the kitchen, away from where they make regular pizzas?
+If not, is the area cleaned, and or is a liner put down to prevent cross-contamination?

-3. Does the cook change gloves and apron before working on a gluten free pizza order?
+3. Does the cook change their gloves and apron before working on a gluten-free pizza order?

-4. Do they use a sterilized separate pan to cook the gluten free pizza on?
-Many restaurants use mesh sheets.
-These don’t work very well to prevent cross-contamination because regular flour can go up through the holes and into the gluten free pizza.
+4. Does the cook use a sterilized separate pan to cook the gluten-free pizza?
+Many restaurants use mesh screen sheets which are NOT safe.
+These don’t work to prevent cross-contamination because regular flour can go up through the holes in the screen and into the gluten-free pizza.
 If they don’t use a pan under your pizza, it will get cross-contaminated just laying on the oven shelf.

-5. Do they use a separate cutter and paddle for gluten free pizzas?
+5. Do they use a separate cutter and wooden oven paddle for gluten-free pizzas?

 Stay safe and know the right questions to ask in order to prevent getting “glutened.”